linera-io/linera-protocol/README.md

    server_4.json:udp:127.0.0.1:9400:4 \
 --committee committee.json

-# Create configuration files for 1000 user accounts.
+# Create configuration files for 1000 user chains.
-# * Private account states are stored in one local wallet `wallet.json`.
+# * Private chain states are stored in one local wallet `wallet.json`.
-# * `genesis.json` will contain the initial balances of accounts as well as the initial committee.
+# * `genesis.json` will contain the initial balances of chains as well as the initial committee.
 ./client --wallet wallet.json --genesis genesis.json create_genesis_config 1000 --initial-funding 100 --committee committee.json

-# Start servers and create initial accounts in DB
+# Start servers and create initial chains in DB
 for I in 1 2 3 4
 do
     for J in $(seq 0 3)